ai-invent/wordsmith-sheets-express/README.md

 If you have a server that you're using, feel free to ignore this.
 Otherwise, we'll use Heroku.

-* Create a new heroku app.
+* Create a new Heroku app.
 Select node.js as your development environment.
 * Install the Heroku CLI if you haven't already.
-* `heroku git:remote -a your-app-name` - set your heroku remote.
+* `heroku git:remote -a your-app-name` - set your Heroku remote.
-* Open your app in the heroku dashboard.
+* Open your app in the Heroku dashboard.
 Go to Settings.
-* Add the nodejs buildpack.
+* Add the nodejs buildpack to your Heroku app.
-* Add all of your ENV vars from `.env` to 'Config Variables'.
+* Add all of your ENV vars from `.env` to 'Config Variables' in your Heroku dashboard.

 ### Deployment